-6. Home Seekers with a Disability or a Mobility Need
+5. Home Seekers with Mobility Needs

-- 6.1 There is a separate assessment process for households containing a family member with some form of mobility issue.
-For example, a member of the household: - is no longer able to climb stairs or get into a bath - has a visual impairment - had an accident or illness that has affected their mobility - 6.2 If a home seeker indicates on their registration form that they have a mobility problem, then they will be asked to complete a separate assessment form that asks questions about mobility problems, the type of property that would be suitable and any adaptation that would be required to the property. - 6.3 The mobility needs assessment will be used to assess what the home seekers housing needs are and what property types they will have access to and preference for.
-Where necessary professional help will be sought in order to accurately assess how the individual's mobility issue affects their housing need. - 6.4 North West Leicestershire District Council will advertise vacancies as they become available.
-This includes those properties that are suitable for the needs of disabled home seekers, or those that have been specially adapted in some way.
-North West Leicestershire District Council will include information on the level of adaptations and/or accessibility features within the property advertisement. - 6.5 Properties that are suitable for home seekers with mobility problems will be clearly advertised with details of any adaptations or special facilities to allow home seekers to bid for properties that will meet their needs. - 6.6 The Council will aim to make best use of the available housing by matching property characteristics to a household's needs and circumstances.
+- 5.1 If a home seeker indicates on their registration form that they have a mobility need, then they will be asked to complete a set of questions to determine the, the type of property that would be suitable and any adaptation that would be required to the property. - 5.2 The mobility needs assessment will be used to assess what the home seekers housing needs are and what property types they will have access to and preference for.
+Where necessary professional help will be sought in order to accurately assess how the individual's mobility issue affects their housing need. - 5.3 North West Leicestershire District Council will advertise vacancies as they become available.
+This includes those properties that are suitable for the needs of home seekers with mobility problems, or those that have been specially adapted in some way.
+North West Leicestershire District Council will include information on the level of adaptations and/or accessibility features within the property advertisement. - 5.4 Properties that are suitable for home seekers with mobility problems will be clearly advertised with details of any adaptations or special facilities to allow home seekers to bid for properties that will meet their needs. - 5.5 The Council will aim to make best use of the available housing by matching property characteristics to a household's needs and circumstances.